dylan-lang/dylan-programming-book/source/macros.rst

 between the ``value`` introduced by the macro and any other ``value`` that might appear in the original code.

-#. *Comparison with C:* Because C (and C++) macros are simply text
+.. topic:: Comparison with C:

-   substitutions performed by a preprocessor that has no understanding of the C language, they are inherently unhygienic.
+   Because C (and C++) macros are simply text substitutions performed by a preprocessor that has no understanding of the C language, they are inherently unhygienic.
 C macro writers reduce this problem by choosing unusual or unlikely names for local variables in their macros (such as ``_swap_temp_value``), but even this workaround can be insufficient in complex macros.
 Dylan macros in effect automatically rename macro variables on each expansion to guarantee unique names.

 Evaluation in macros
 --------------------